lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2023-01-11-AI_at_Stanford.md

 ### Stanford AI Lab, 1977

-In the 1970s, the [Stanford AI Lab](https://web.stanford.edu/~learnest/sail/)(SAIL) was located some distance from the main campus, in the DC Power Building, a wooden semicircular structure that was slowly decaying.
+In the 1970s, the [Stanford AI Lab](https://web.stanford.edu/~learnest/sail/) (SAIL) was located some distance from the main campus, in the DC Power Building, a wooden semicircular structure that was slowly decaying.
 I can't recall precisely why I used to go there, since I wasn't doing AI.
 But it was well worth the half hour bike ride.
+It had a unique vibe.

 It had one of the world's first laser printers, then called the XGP (Xerox Graphics Printer).
 It was the size of a refrigerator and printed